 Park Interpretive School Programs (Preschool - Grade 5)

 Get out of the classroom and into parks!
-Each Spring (April-June) and Fall (October-November), the CRD offers a wide variety of nature programs to support your efforts in the classroom, and engage your students with the natural world.
+Each Spring (April-June) and Fall (September-November), the CRD offers a wide variety of nature programs to support your efforts in the classroom, and engage your students with the natural world.

 Fees